 Once all the ingredients are assembled, it’s ready to dress!

 The dressing for this broccoli salad is straightforward…and then, maybe not so much!
 I made it a couple of different ways, and here’s the scoop ~ first I blended Signature Kitchens® Mayonnaise Dressing with Extra Virgin Olive Oil with a pretty standard dose of Signature Kitchens White Wine Vinegar and Honey Mustard.
 A dash of salt and it’s good to go.
 Buuuuuuuuut, you can take it a step further and add, wait for it…..some reserved bacon grease.
 A few tablespoons gives the dressing a real bacon-y boost.
-The only caveat is that you need to keep it at room temperature, it will firm up when refrigerated.

 I’ve learned over the years that the secret to a really great mayo based salad is using lots of dressing.
 If you want to get rave reviews, don’t skimp